dtinth/fiery/README.md

 # fiery 🔥

 Some components to make it easy to use Firebase with React.
+It uses latest React features and patterns such as [render props](https://reactjs.org/docs/render-props.html) and [hooks](https://reactjs.org/docs/hooks-intro.html).

 ## Installation